Are you looking for a way to fix ‘Error 521’ with WordPress and Cloudflare?

 To do this, you’ll need to know your server’s IP address.
 This is a string of numbers that identifies a piece of hardware on a network.

 You can use this IP address to ‘ping’ the physical server that hosts your WordPress website.
 If the server responds, you’ll know that it’s online.

-Once you’re logged in you can look for any settings labeled ‘IP address.’
+Once you are logged in, you can look for any settings labeled ‘IP address.’

-If you’re a Bluehost customer, then you just need to log into your cPanel dashboard.
-You can then click on Advanced in the left sidebar.
+If you are a Bluehost customer, then you just need to log in to your cPanel dashboard.
+You can then click on ‘Advanced’ in the left sidebar.

 On this screen, find the General Information section.

 Bluehost will show your server’s IP address under ‘Shared IP address.’